Tech toy on your list? Why the microchip shortage could hinder your holiday shopping - NewsBreak

 The computer chip shortage has been one of the most far-reaching, since the chips are a critical component in automobiles and other manufactured goods.

 In April, the Associated Press reported that the shortage has been rippling through various markets since last year, making it difficult for schools to buy enough laptops for remote learning and creating a scramble to find the latest video game consoles.
-Bloomberg reported Tuesday that the shortage could cause a cut in production of the iPhone 13.Child tax credit: Here’s when next payment is coming
+Bloomberg reported Tuesday that the shortage could cause a cut in production of the iPhone 13.Shatner set to boldly go where hundreds have gone before

 According to the BBB , the shortage could also result in fewer holiday deals and higher-than-normal prices.